apache/allura/Allura/docs/scm_host.rst

 ==========================================================

-The following instructions assume you are using a version of Ubuntu Linux with support for dchroot and debootstrap.
+The following instructions assume you are using a version of Ubuntu Linux with support for schroot and debootstrap.
 We will use a chroot jail to allow users to access their repositories via ssh.

 Install a chroot environment